Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Italian bureaucracy through an eyewitness

-Prepared a full set of documents for months.
-Arrived at the questura — in the queue the only foreigner with a full set, others only had crumpled ricevuta.
-The outcome is the same — everyone ends with a permesso.
-Italy — in a word.
+Prepared the full document package for months.
+Came to the Questura — in the queue you are the only foreigner with a full set, others only have the crumpled ricevuta.
+The end is the same — everyone gets the permesso.
+Italy — one word.

 Community member

-"You come to the questura for a residence permit, prepare a full pack of documents... then in the queue you are the only one with a complete set, colleagues from Tunisia have only a ricevuta — crumpled, torn.
-And nothing, the finale is the same for everyone — everyone gets a permesso.
-Italy — one word."
+"You come to the Questura for a residence permit, prepare a full package... then in the queue you’re the only one with everything, others have only the ricevuta, crumpled, torn.
+And nothing — the final result is the same: everyone gets the permesso.
+Italy, in one word."

 9